teylie/teylie/README.md

 ## My safe space  📃☔☕

-> Welcome to my serene corner where simplicity meets comfort.
+> Here in my serene corner, is where simplicity meets comfort.
 Here, I showcase, my coding projects whilst sipping some coffee, getting lost in a good book, and relishing the gentle embrace of raindrops.
 This space of mine is a reflection of my mind, embracing code with cozy minimalism, where less is more and warmth is paramount.

 #### What you'll find: